VPazenko/processing_HP_test_-results/README.md

 ## Methodology
 The analysis includes:
 - Data cleaning and preprocessing
-- Exploratory data analysis (EDA) to visualize and understand data distributions
 - Visualization of interactions between various factors that could affecting on test results

 - Missing data recovery